mshumko/asilib/docs/contribute.rst

         'lat': float,  # Latitude in units of degrees.
         'lon': float, # Longitude in units of degrees.
 In the (-180->180) degree range.
         'alt': float,  # Imager altitude in units of km.
-        'cadence': 3,  # Imager cadence in units of seconds.
+        'cadence': float,  # Imager cadence in units of seconds.
         'resolution': (int, int),  # Imager pixel resolution.
     }